Mountain Lakes Wilderness Area

 Mountain Lakes Morning

-Smell your morning coffee brewing as the Sun draws reflections in the still waters.
+Smell your morning coffee brewing as the Sun paints reflections in the still waters.

 2L3L